GarwelGarwel/Rimocracy/README.md

 - Governance directly affects global work speed (which influences many other work-related stats) and negotiation ability.
 Governance of 0% slows your colonists down and reduces their negotiation powers by 25% while 100% Governance increases these values by the same percentage.
 It is always better to have high Governance.
 - Governance also affects boosts stats that use the so-called Focus Skill, which is semi-randomly selected based on your leader's skills.
 For instance, Intellectual focus skill will improve research speed.
 The effect usually ranges from nothing for zero Governance to 50% for maximum Governance.
 So if you have 100% governance and Intellectual focus skill, your research speed will be increased by 125% (because of Global Work Speed bonus) x 150% (because of the Focus Skill) = 187.5%.
 - However, Governance always tends to deteriorate, the faster the higher it currently is and the more citizens your nation has.
 For instance, if you only have three citizens and 50% of Governance, it will decay at 1.8% per day, but if you have 15 and 100% Governance, you will lose 10.9% of it every day.
 - To improve Governance, your leader needs to do Govern job.
-It is done at a Research Station, either basic or high tech, or the Management Desk from the Colony Manager mod.
-By default, they increase Governance by 1% every hour, but it is affected by their Intellectual and Social stats and other factors, most importantly the impressiveness of the room.
+It is done at a Research Station, a throne (if you own Royalty DLC), or the Management Desk from the Colony Manager mod.
+By default, doing this job increases Governance by 1% every hour, but it is affected by the workstation (thrones are better than research stations, for isntance), leader's Intellectual and Social stats and other factors, most importantly the impressiveness of the room.
 So better give them a good place to govern from.
 - When your leader changes (see more about it below), your Governance is partially reset to the mid-point between its old value and 50%.
 So, if you had 70% Governance, your new leader will inherit only 60%.

 ## Leaders and Succession